 “Our stories are what connect us and move us forward.
-I am grateful for the L4E staff and the fellows for providing me the space, time and support to reflect on my experiences and develop my story in service of my students and families.”
+I am grateful for the Latinos for Education staff and the fellows for providing me the space, time and support to reflect on my experiences and develop my story in service of my students and families.”

 – Jennifer Aponte

-Tuition for the program is $3500 and includes all trainings, retreats, and materials.
-Accepted fellows are responsible for a personal participation fee of $300 paid during the matriculation process and the rest of the fee will be subsidized through their employer and scholarship support.
-All selected applicants will be provided with scholarship funds to ensure personal finances are not a barrier to participation in this program.
-Therefore, all applicants are encouraged to answer the need-based scholarship questions during the general application process.
+Tuition for the program is $3,500 and includes all trainings, retreats, and materials.
+Accepted fellows are responsible for a personal participation fee of $300 paid during the matriculation process with the remainder of the fee being subsidized through their employer and scholarship support.
+All selected applicants are provided with partial scholarship based on their organization’s size, nonprofit status, or the fellow’s current role as a teacher.

 Learn more about the Aspiring Latino Leaders Fellowship by viewing responses to frequently asked questions: Aspiring Latino Leaders Fellowship FAQ.